skiadas/ComplexAnalysisCourse/syllabus.md

 ### Exams

-There will be two midterms, on Friday, February 12th and Friday, March 18th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
+There will be two midterms, on Monday, February 15th and Wednesday, March 23th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
 If you have conflicts with these days, let me know as soon as possible.
 Do not plan your vacation before you are aware of the finals schedule.
 In terms of your final grade, the exams you did better on will weigh more.

 ### Getting Help